Skirl, n. A shrill cry or sound. [Prov. Eng. & Scot.], Noah Webster’s 1913 Dictionary of the American Language

 Posting Policy: Comments with 4-letter words or other profanity are automatically deleted.

 … authored by a lover of fibre arts & fashion, Art Nouveau, dark chocolate, D.E.
-Stevenson, rayon fabrics, Commissario Montalbano, and other assorted bits… who is very grateful for botox, surgery, hair dye & photoshop!
+Stevenson, rayon fabric, Commissario Montalbano, and who is very grateful for botox, surgery, and hair dye.